-Many families are intimidated by the thought of touring a museum filled with ancient sculptures, famous paintings, and priceless artifacts, but it’s not as difficult as one might think to survive a museum visit with kids.
-With the right amount of planning and preparation, children can enjoy a museum visit almost as much as adults.
+Many families are intimidated by the thought of visiting a museum filled with ancient sculptures, famous paintings, and priceless artifacts, but it’s not as difficult as one might think to survive a museum visit with kids.
+With the right amount of planning and preparation, children can enjoy museums almost as much as adults.
 They may not appreciate it in the same manner, but they will certainly learn something, and that’s never a bad thing.

 1. Prep your children before you visit the museum

-2. Don’t take them when they are hungry or tired or “hangry”
+2. We don’t recommend visiting a museum with kids when they are hungry or tired or “hangry”

 3. Consider renting an audio guide

-4. Have a rule in place that everyone stays in the same room until the parents say it is time to move on
+4. Have a rule that everyone stays in the same room until the adult(s) say it is time to move on

 5. Make connections for your child

-*Note: some museums are starting to provide art supplies, so check the museum website in advance, you may not have to bring your own.
+*Note: some art museums are starting to provide art supplies, so check the museum’s website in advance, you may not have to bring your own.